Anna-Dinius/ASE-456-Expense-App/docs/USER_MANUAL.md

 **Find any transaction quickly:**

 1. Tap the **Search** button
-2. Enter keyword:
+2. Enter keyword to search by transaction name
-   - Transaction name: "coffee"
-   - Amount: "25"
-   - Category: "food"
 3. Results appear in real-time
-4. Tap to view details

 **Search tips:**

-- Searches are **case-insensitive**
+- Searches are **not case-insensitive**
 - Partial matches work ("cof" finds "coffee")
 - Search across all categories
-- Results sorted by date (newest first)
+- Results automatically sorted by date (oldest first)

 ---